 - Tests are normally on an every 3 months, or 6 months basis.
 Final exams are typically at the end of the year.
-There are regular quizzes conducted for each subject.
-Grades are given according to the performance.
+There are regular quizzes for each subject.
+Schools give grades according to the performance.

 - Students are provided with private lockers in the school.
 For this purpose, they keep their stuff in the lockers as they change classes throughout the day.

 - A middle school student usually has to change classes in every 45 minutes.

 - Lunch duration varies from 30 minutes to 1 hour.

 9th to 12th grade in the U.S. educational system is the High School.

 These 4 years of education are more commonly known as:

 - 11th Grade is the Junior Year.

 - 12th Grade is the Senior Year High School.

 - Admission criteria is contingent on the prior grade record and performances.